gilcarmel/CarND-Advanced-Lane-Lines/README.md

 ---

 ###Discussion

+It was interesting working on this project, especially after using deep learning to tackle a related problem on the [previous project](https://github.com/gilcarmel/behavioral).
+It's easy to see why deep learning is revolutionizing the field.
+While computer vision techniques are an appropriate tool for this relatively constrained task, the solution feels like a stack of heuristics chained together.
+Reaching a robust solution would no doubt require many more of these heuristics and could grow intractable; while a properly trained deep learning model could solve this type of problem in a relatively elegant, and possibly more perofrmant way.

 The main problems in my implementation (and suggestions for improvement) can be summarized as follows:
 * Filters for determining lane-line pixel candidates are not robust enough.
 They fail miserably on the challenge videos which introduce different lighting and road conditions.
 Some more experimentation is needed to help reject shadow lines, use known lane width as a clue, color balance the input image, etc. A more advanced UI for interactively tweaking algorithm parameters on a set of test images would be a huge help here.